Masticophis flagellum: Subspecies

+Including the nominotypical subspecies, there are six subspecies of Masticophis flagellum.
+Scientific and common names are listed below.

 Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Masticophis.

 Description

 Coachwhips are thin-bodied snakes with small heads and large eyes with round pupils.
 They vary greatly in color, but most reflect a proper camouflage for their natural habitat.
 M. f. testaceus is typically a shade of light brown with darker brown flecking, but in the western area of Texas, where the soil color is a shade of pink, the coachwhips are also pink in color.
 M. f. piceus was given its common name because specimens frequently, but not always, have some red in their coloration.
 Coachwhip scales are patterned so at first glance, the snake appears braided.
 Subspecies can be difficult to distinguish in areas where their ranges overlap.
 Adult sizes of 127–183 cm in total length (including tail) are common.
 The record sized specimen, of the eastern coachwhip race, was 259 cm in total length.
 Young specimens, mostly just over 100 cm in length, were found to have weighed 180 to 675 g, whereas good-sized mature adults measuring 163 to 235 cm weighed 1.2 to 1.8 kg.